 The Cenotes caves in Mexico have always been on top of my bucket list.
 I think every serious diver does – because there’s probably not many better places to have a thrilling dive!
 Very outside most people’s comfort zone, the Cenotes cave and cavern system spread out into the underworld of Quintana Roo, on the peninsula of Yucatán in Mexico.

 Ancient Maya believed these watering holes in the middle of the jungle to be entrances to the underworld, called Xibalba.
-This myriad of caves is nowadays mostly filled with water, and so far already several hundred kilometers of length have been explored.
+This myriad of Cenotes caves is nowadays mostly filled with water, and so far already several hundred kilometers of length have been explored by divers.
 The systems are so complex and wide that speleologists still haven’t seen all of it.

 Can you imagine how it feels like to dive not only underwater, but under miles of rocks, with only a few tanks of air, no daylight for hours or maybe days, and no chance at all to surface in case anything goes wrong?
 Well, if you want to get an idea, the Cenotes offer the perfect chance to sniff the surface of these caves, by exploring the cavern systems at the entrances of the Cenotes.